Brand Name Edarbi Common Name azilsartan

 Kidney problems: Azilsartan may affect the function of the kidneys, especially for those people who already have kidney problems.
-Taking diuretics (water pills) or aliskiren may further increase the risk of kidney problems.
-If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Taking diuretics (water pills) such as aliskiren or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ASA (Aspirin) may further increase the risk of kidney problems.
+If you have reduced kidney function, kidney disease, or renal artery stenosis (narrowing of blood vessels in the kidneys), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.